Senior & Special-Needs Sanctuary Dogs

 Permanent Ranch Residents, Not Available for Adoption

 Toby is our sweet bulldog mix who was having a rough time getting adopted from the city shelter due to his age and some ongoing health concerns.
-Toby has hypothyroidism, and although it is being treated with lifelong medication, he still struggles with some skin issues (unfortunately aggravated by being a white bulldog who spent too many years in the sun), a tendency to get cold easily (he never goes outside without his jacket in chilly weather!), and has to have his diet closely monitored as he tends to pack on the pounds.
+Toby has hypothyroidism, and although it is being treated with lifelong medication, he still struggles with a number of symptoms of this condition, including skin issues (which were unfortunately aggravated by being a white bulldog who spent too many years in the desert sun), an inability to tolerate the cold (he never goes outside without his jacket in chilly weather!), and a tendency to pack on the pounds to an unhealthy degree if he is not kept on a very specialized diet.
 Toby is also missing a toe on his front right foot, which had to be amputated due to a serious infection he had when he arrived at the shelter.
+And to top it all off, Toby has developed several precancerous lesions on his abdomen, which must be closely monitored.

-Toby is a fun and silly boy, who will remain on the Ranch getting all the care he needs for the remainder of his years.
+Despite all this, Toby is a fun and silly boy, with an intriguingly unique oddball personality.
+And in order to ensure that he continues to receive all the special care he needs, Toby will remain on the Ranch in sanctuary care for the remainder of his years.

 Dusty is a senior lab mix who like Toby was having a hard time getting adopted from the city shelter due to age and health concerns.
 When we met Dusty, he was missing about half of his fur due to demodex.
 Although this is not an uncommon condition in young pups with underdeveloped immune systems, when an older dog struggles with demodex it is almost always due to an underlying immune system disease, which in Dusty's case has been determined to be Cushing's disease.
-Although there is currently no cure for canine Cushing's disease, it is manageable, and we are happy to say that Dusty has definitely improved since his arrival, however slow and gradual that improvement may be!
+Although there is currently no cure for canine Cushing's disease, it is manageable with proper ongoing care.
 In addition to the demodex, Dusty arrived at the Ranch with a luxating patella (knee cap in the wrong place), and generally misshapen limbs.
 He underwent two major orthopedic surgeries in early 2020 to correct the luxating patella, and has recovered nicely.
-Although healed to the extent that medical science currently allows, Dusty will unfortunately always walk a bit oddly, but we are just grateful for the improvement he has shown, and the fact that his funny walk doesn't hold this feisty boy back one bit!
+And although his limbs have been treated successfully to the extent that medical science currently allows, Dusty will unfortunately always walk a bit oddly, and the damage to his elbows is inoperable and degenerative.
+But we are here to support him no matter what the future holds!

-Chloe is our little dachshund and chihuahua mix who, true to her breeds, rules the roost.
-She is a senior girl who came here from a local shelter.
+Chloe is a senior girl who came here from a local shelter.
 Chloe spent most of her life with one couple, but sadly as they reached their golden years they became unable to continue caring for their dog.
 Chloe unfortunately moved from home to home for a while, having a hard time finding her perfect fit, so she came here to join our retirement pack.
-Chloe is a fun and feisty little character, who has no idea how small or old she is!
+Chloe is a fun and feisty little character, who has absolutely no idea how small or old she is!

 Frannie is an elderly pit bull and schipperke mix.
 Most days, this sweet little old lady prefers to just lounge on the couch or nap in front of a warm sunny window, but on occasion her inner puppy comes out and she runs around the Ranch with her younger buddies!
 Frannie will remain in the Ranch Sanctuary for the remainder of her days, getting all the love and comfort we have to give!